Gateways

 Gateway Detail View

 When a Gateway is selected from the list, the app presents a detail view.
-The main features available in the Gateway detail view are tag management, remote reboot, performance, network, and logs.
+The detail view provides Gateway health & performance insights along with the ability to manage Configurations and settings.

 Gateway Reboot is found at the top right corner of the Gateway detail view.
 Press the button and wait about 5 minutes for your Gateway to come back online.